-Elementary report cards are standards-based, which is in alignment in meeting the rigorous standards set forth by New York State, and adopted by our District.
-Standards-based reporting offers consistency, as students advance through each grade level.
+In an effort of continuous improvement, the Hartford Central School District revised how students are graded and reported as of the 2017-2018 school year.
+Our new elementary report cards will be standards-based which is in alignment in meeting the rigorous standards set forth by New York State, and adopted by our District.
+Standards-based reporting will also offer consistency as students advance through each grade level.
 The standards-based report card will provide parents and guardians with information on how their child(ren) is performing based on the standards, in addition to work habits, effort, and behavior.

-In addition to implementing standards-aligned report cards, we have three 13-week marking periods instead of four marking periods.
-This gives teachers a longer period of time to assess how each student is performing.
+In addition to implementing new standards-aligned report cards, we will also be moving to three 13-week marking periods, instead of four marking periods.
+This will give teachers a longer period of time to assess how each student performs.
+The trimesters end on December 6, 2017; March 14, 2018; and June 20, 2018.